State (computer science): Examples

 An example of an everyday device that has a state is a television set.
 To change the channel of a TV, the user usually presses a channel up or channel down button on the remote control, which sends a coded message to the set.
 In order to calculate the new channel that the user desires, the digital tuner in the television must have stored in it the number of the current channel it is on.
 It then adds one or subtracts one from this number to get the number for the new channel, and adjusts the TV to receive that channel.
 This new number is then stored as the current channel.
 Similarly, the television also stores a number that controls the level of volume produced by the speaker.
 Pressing the volume up or volume down buttons increments or decrements this number, setting a new level of volume.
 Both the current channel and current volume numbers are part of the TV's state.
-They are stored in non-volatile memory, which preserves the information when the TV is turned off, so when it is turned on again the TV will return to its previous station and volume level.
+They are stored in non-volatile memory, which preserves the information when the TV is turned off, so when it is turned on again, the TV will return to its previous station and volume level.

 As another example, the state of a personal computer is the contents of all the memory elements in it.
-When computers such as laptops go into hibernation mode to save energy by shutting down the processor, the state of the processor is stored on the computer's hard disk, so it can be restored when the computer comes out of hibernation, and the processor can take up operations where it left off.
+When computers such as laptops go into hibernation mode to save energy by shutting down the processor, the state of the processor, memory, and I/O devices are stored on the computer's hard disk, so they can be restored when the computer comes out of hibernation.
+The processor can then pick up where it left off.